henryAdap/Serverless/README.md

     handler: index.handler
     events:
       - http:
-          path: pokemon
+          path: henry
           method: get
       - http:
-          path: pokemon/{id}
+          path: henry/{id}
           method: get
       - http:
-          path: pokemon
+          path: henry
           method: post
       - http:
-          path: pokemon/{id}
+          path: henry/{id}
           method: put
       - http:
-          path: pokemon/{id}
+          path: henry/{id}
           method: delete

 plugins:
   - serverless-offline
 We are doing a few things here:

-service: pokemon-service is a name of the service.
+service: henry-service is a name of the service.
 You can give any type name for your service.
 provider: This is where we specify the name of the provider we’re using (AWS as cloud service provider) and configurations specific to it.
 In our case, we’ve configured the runtime (Node.js) with 8.10 version and region to us-east-1.
-functions: We specify the functions provided by our service, Here I'm specifying pokemonFunc as function name with http events.
+functions: We specify the functions provided by our service, Here I'm specifying henryFunc as function name with http events.
 We can also say that this is our AWS Lambda function.
-We have to store our pokemon somewhere, for sake of simplicity I'm chosen MySQL but you can also use another type database.
-I have already created a database with name pokemon_db and inside a database created table pokemon_tb with id, name, height, weight, avatar, and createAt columns.
+We have to store our henry somewhere, for sake of simplicity I'm chosen MySQL but you can also use another type database.
+I have already created a database with name pokemon_db and inside a database created table henry_db with id, name, height, weight, avatar, and createAt columns.

-CREATE TABLE `pokemon_tb` (
+CREATE TABLE `henry` (
   `id` int(11) NOT NULL,
   `name` varchar(255) NOT NULL,
   `height` float NOT NULL,